jeffdonthemic/amazon-echo-salesforce/README.md

-# AWS Lambda function for Alexa & Salesfore
+# AWS Lambda function for Alexa & Salesforce
 A sample [AWS Lambda](http://aws.amazon.com/lambda) function that demonstrates the following use cases for Salesforce:

 * Create a new lead